 Most people pick up their lettuce among other produce at the store or local farmers markets, but it’s surprisingly not very difficult to grow your own—even in tight quarters.

 Khang Starr shared this easy tutorial on Youtube that shows us how to grow lettuce inside (and harvest it many times) by using lettuce seeds, soil, a mixture of water & hydroponic nutrients, and two plastic Solo Cups.
 Take a look!

 Every morning, he watered the plants by pouring this solution in the cup underneath:

 - 1 gallon of water (PH between 5.5 – 5.9)

 - 5ml of FloraBloom

 - 5ml of FloraMicro (a three-pack is available on Amazon)

 For his set-up, he shared these photos of the fluorescent grow lights he used.
-They are rather large, but there are smaller lamps you can get online that will still give your lettuce plenty of extra light to grow inside (like this adjustable one that comes with a detachable clip).
+They are rather large, but there are smaller lamps you can get online that will still give your lettuce plenty of extra light to grow inside (like this portable growing light that can be powered by USB).